twidi/streamdeckfs/README.md

 The `command` configuration option can include `|`, `>`, etc., as you would do in a console.

-Note that the file can be empty when this option is set, as its content will be ignored.
+Note that the `KEY...` file can be empty when this option is set, as its content will be ignored.

 It must be defined like this: `command=COMMAND` with: